UNOVrRehabCapstone/ClinicianViewServer/README.md

 Updated .env and connected into student mongoDB.
 This is represented in a .env file that isn't committed for security reasons.

+### 5/15/24

+Added in connection functions for plane game clinician view and game